TheMrityunjayPathak/FinanceReportDashboard/README.md

 3️⃣ It has a Clustered Bar Chart with Year on X-Axis and Profit on Y-Axis showing Profit Quaterly.

-4️⃣ And Lastly It has a Area Chart showing Months on X-Axis and Profit on Y-Axis showing profit Monthly.
+4️⃣ And Lastly, It has a Area Chart showing Months on X-Axis and Profit on Y-Axis showing profit Monthly.

 I have also included a 🔄Reset Button at the Top to clear all Slicer's.